 Updated September 28, 2021

 Did you know chickens can do quite well living alongside their caregiver(s) in a house or apartment?
 More and more compassionate caregivers are caring for companion chickens inside their own home rather than setting up a separate structure, such as a coop, barn, or shed.
-While it may sound strange to someone who has only pictured chickens living outdoors, it’s really only strange because most of us have grown up in a society that says some bird species are food (or produce food) and, therefore, belong outside, while some other bird species, such as parrots (who ideally should be living in the wild), are companion animals who belong in our homes.
+While it may sound strange to someone who has only pictured chickens living outdoors, it’s really only strange because most of us have grown up in a society that says some bird species are food (or produce food) and, therefore, belong outside, while some other bird species, such as parrots (who ideally should be living in the wild), are Animals who spend regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals. who belong in our homes.